Code of conduct

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the meeting at the sole discretion of the organisers.

-Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to SOC member Samaya Nissanke ( email@example.com), or the Points of Contact Sascha Husa (firstname.lastname@example.org) and Maria Antonia Lledó (email@example.com).
+Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to SOC member Samaya Nissanke, or the Points of Contact Sascha Husa (firstname.lastname@example.org), Maria Antonia Lledó (email@example.com) and Joey S. Key (firstname.lastname@example.org).

-The three of them will be attending the meeting.
+The four of them will be attending the meeting.

-It is the policy of the International Union of Pure and Applied Physics (IUPAP) that all participants in Union activities will enjoy an environment which encourages the free expression and exchange of scientific ideas, and is free from all forms of discrimination, harassment, and retaliation.
+2. Harassment at Conferences: It is the policy of the International Union of Pure and Applied Physics (IUPAP) that all participants at an IUPAP-supported Conference will enjoy a comfortable experience, and that they will treat each other with respect at all times.
 The conference organisers will name an advisor who will consult with those who have suffered from harassment and who will suggest ways of redressing their problems, and an advisor who will counsel those accused of harassment.
-The conference organisers may, after due consideration, take such action they deem appropriate, including warning or expulsion from the conference without refund.
+[Section 4 IUPAP Conference Policies]